 The privacy risks of government AI systems come from the ways that government agencies and private contractors use and abuse your personal data.
 For example, when a government agency uses your personal data without your consent, the agency undermines the control you have over your data.
-This is what Professors Danielle Citron and Daniel Solove call an "autonomy harm."
-When you are denied the freedom to decide how your data is used-including whether and when private vendors can access your data or whether an agency will use data from commercial databases to make decisions about you-your privacy is undermined.
+This is what Professors Danielle Citron and Daniel Solove call an "autonomy harm."18 When you are denied the freedom to decide how your data is used-including whether and when private vendors can access your data or whether an agency will use data from commercial databases to make decisions about you-your privacy is undermined.

-Unfortunately, many people who need government support cannot access that support without providing their data to government agencies.
-To apply for public benefits like SNAP, TANF, and LIHEAP, individuals need to provide detailed information about their household, income, employment history, and more.
-This information is stored in government databases-and agencies may use your data for other purposes.
-This inherently fuels a troubling dynamic where exercising rights and entitlements from the state puts you at a privacy and autonomy disadvantage.
-In her book, Automating Inequality, Virginia Eubanks chronicles how automated welfare management systems in states like New York and Indiana were used not only to manage public benefits programs, but also to cut welfare rolls and police welfare recipients.
-For millions of Americans, accessing government services can entail unwanted surveillance and scrutiny.
+Unfortunately, many people who need government support cannot access that without providing support their data to government agencies.
+To apply for public benefits like SNAP, TANF, and need to provide detailed information about their household, income, employment history, and more.
+This information is stored in government databases-and agencies may use your data for